sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/telemetry/architecture.md

 The "tee" store, including the translation from Telemetry Gateway event schema to the `event_logs` table, is implemented in [`internal/telemetry/teestore`](https://github.com/sourcegraph/sourcegraph/blob/main/internal/telemetry/teestore).

+Note that before events are stored into `telemetry_events_export_queue`, [sensitive attributes are stripped](./index.md#sensitive-attributes) - this means that the contents of `telemetry_events_export_queue` are exactly what gets exported from an instance.

 ## Exporting events

 The [`telemetrygatewayexporter`](https://github.com/sourcegraph/sourcegraph/blob/main/enterprise/cmd/worker/internal/telemetrygatewayexporter/telemetrygatewayexporter.go) running in the worker service spawns a set of background jobs that handle: